mattrondel/mtg/Squirrels.md

 oma store 8x (including a pat lewis one)

-card kingdom robot squirrel - got it!
+- [x] card kingdom robot squirrel

-Squirrel/ bird yourmovegames.com - got it!
+- [x] Squirrel/ bird yourmovegames.com

 more here get from other sites first becuase they seem like they have foil variants other other sites stuff https://www.tokensformtg.com/search/search/squirrel